 Peter Scranton has been developing early stage venture companies including an entrepreneurial venture partnership in retail marketing and a business service company dedicated to building employee engagement and productivity.
 Prior to developing venture opportunities, Mr. Scranton worked on client strategy, capital development, community assessment and feasibility and development planning for healthcare and science projects focusing on university and research institutions for Jensen + Partners, a project and construction management firm specializing in large scale institutional facilities in the healthcare, science and technology sectors.

-Mr. Scranton was a principle in the Atlantic Advisory Group concentrating on strategic alliances, process management and raising capital for high tech and internet companies.
+Mr. Scranton was a principal in the Atlantic Advisory Group concentrating on strategic alliances, process management and raising capital for high tech and internet companies.
 He has been involved with digital content, online financial services and wireless initiatives.
 Previously, Mr. Scranton developed a company that provided policy analysis via the Web and advised edutainment companies, based on more than a decade of experience in the entertainment industry.

 Mr. Scranton has been instrumental in program development in the non-profit field from conferences for the Council on Foundations to programming for several non-profit organizations.

 As chairman of a private foundation and an international non-profit organization, Mr. Scranton initiated and developed strategic planning, organizational systems, capital planning and capital development.
 He currently serves as Co-Chairman of the Development Committee and on the Board of Directors for Green Dot Public Schools California.
 He earned an M.A.O.M from Antioch University and a Bachelor of Arts from Yale University.